robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 3.  **Branch (`beq`) Instruction**:
     - `PC` (30ps) -> `I-Mem` (250ps) -> `Reg Read` (150ps) -> `ALU subtraction` (200ps) -> `Branch MUX` (25ps) -> `PC Setup` (20ps) = **675 ps** *(Requires small AND gate delay in ISA specific implementations)*

-Because the single-cycle machine uses one universal clock to drive all operations, the globally defined **Clock Cycle Time** MUST precisely accommodate the longest possible latency of any instruction in the ISA (`lw` at **950 ps**).
+Because the single-cycle machine uses one universal clock to drive all operations, the globally defined **Clock Cycle Time** MUST accommodate the longest possible latency of any instruction in the ISA (`lw` at **950 ps**).

 ### Tracking Processor Components and System Integration

-Before looking at complete problem walkthroughs, we should explicitly track the primary individual components needed to physically construct our MIPS processor, as well as what is required to transform this raw processor into a fully functional general-purpose computer.
+Before looking at complete problem walkthroughs, we should track the primary individual components needed to physically construct our MIPS processor, as well as what is required to transform this raw processor into a fully functional general-purpose computer.

 #### 1. The Individual Datapath Elements
 The processor datapath is built from discrete digital logic components.
 By isolating them, we can see exactly what hardware is responsible for what action: